Skip to main content An official website of the State of Maryland

 When benefits become available in 2028, you will be able to request up to 12 weeks of paid leave within a 12-month period.
 The exact amount approved will depend on your situation and qualifying event.

-Special circumstance: If you experience your own serious health condition and welcome a child in the same year, you could be eligible for up to 12 weeks per event—for a total of up to 24 weeks.
+Special circumstances: If you experience your own serious health condition and welcome a child in the same year, you could be eligible for up to 12 weeks per event—for a total of up to 24 weeks.
 These events may be related, but don’t have to be.

 How leave amounts will be decided